Roll-off (dumpster)

-In North America, a roll-off is usually an open-top dumpster characterized by a rectangular footprint, utilizing wheels to facilitate rolling the dumpster in place.
+In North America, a roll-off is a dumpster equipped with wheels to facilitate placement and removal of the dumpster.
 The container is designed to be transported by special roll-off trucks.
-There are two types of delivery trucks for the bins based on bin size, and they are: Hook lift bins and Roll-off bins.
-Roll-offs are commonly used to contain loads of construction and demolition waste or other waste types.
-While most roll-off containers have a swinging door on the end for easier disposal of waste, some roll-off containers are not open-top and are used with commercial or industrial trash compactors.
+While most roll-off containers have a swinging door on the end for easier disposal of waste, some roll-off containers are not open-top; for example, those used with commercial or industrial trash compactors are often closed at the top in order to prevent persons from entering.

-Construction debris may originate from a building site where something is being built, renovated, or demolished.
-Roll-off dumpsters are also used for various jobs that need much material to be taken away.
-The material in the roll-off may be taken to a landfill, recycled or disposed/recovered of in some other way.
+Roll-offs are commonly used to contain loads of construction and demolition waste or other waste types, especially when the volume of waste is high.
+The material in the roll-off may be taken to a landfill, recycled, or recovered or disposed of using some other means.

 Size

-Roll-off containers have a rectangular footprint, typically determined by the size of typical trucks.
+Roll-off containers have a rectangular footprint typically determined by the size of typical trucks.
 Roll-off container sizes are determined by the amount of debris they can hold, measured in cubic yards.
-Container sizes commonly found in the United States include 10, 15, 20, 30, and 40 cubic yards, equivalent to approximately 7.65 m³, 11.47 m³, 15.29 m³, 22.94 m³, and 30.58 m³.
+Container sizes commonly found in the United States include 10, 12,15,16, 20, 30, and 40 cubic yards, equivalent to approximately 7.65 m³, 11.47 m³, 15.29 m³, 22.94 m³, and 30.58 m³.
 In other countries, these sizes span from 2 to 40 cubic meters, approximately ranging from 2.6 to 52.3 cubic yards.

 While the roll-offs may be rented by volume, there may be weight limitations.
 Weight limits may be necessary to ensure compliance with road-use and safety laws and regulations.
 Most roll-off providers will have a weight limit for each container size.
 Containers loaded with more weight than allowed typically will not be hauled away due to safety reasons.
 Containers that are overloaded can result in damage to the roll-off truck and the road it drives on.
 The maximum weight is specified at the beginning of the job.
 In cases where the material to be disposed of is especially dense, such as dirt, rock, or concrete, a container with lower sidewalls is used.
 This is to help reduce the risk of exceeding the weight limit.
 The standard weight limit determined by the department of transportation is not to exceed ten tons of debris.